narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 to ensure this property about the transaction -- the raw amounts are not visible.

-This is done using a Pedersen commitment and range proof.
-The Pedersen commitment lets one check that the inputs and outputs balance, while the range proof ensures that you aren't playing a sneaky trick where you use negative numbers to inflate supply.
-For example, you could spend a 10 value input and create two outputs, one -4000 and one +4010, and abandon the -4000 output.
+This is done using a Pedersen commitment and range proofs.
+The Pedersen commitment lets one check that the inputs and outputs balance, while the range proofs ensure that you aren't playing a sneaky trick where you use negative numbers to inflate supply.
+For example, without range proofs, you could spend a 10 value input and create two outputs, one -4000 and one +4010, and abandon the -4000 output.
 The Pedersen check will pass, but you've now created 4000 new units of money out of nowhere.
-At a high level, the range proof makes sure there are no negative numbers.
+At a high level, a range proof makes sure there are no negative numbers.

 Range proofs are expensive to verify, so it makes sense to cache the output of verification if you can.
-This caching was [implemented incorrectly](https://github.com/ElementsProject/elements/commit/c26d719c29), and the whitehat hacker was able to cleverly circumvent the range proof and, using something like the above, mint new L-BTC on Liquid.
+This caching was [implemented incorrectly](https://github.com/ElementsProject/elements/commit/c26d719c29), and the hacker was able to cleverly circumvent the range proof and, using something like the above, mint new L-BTC on Liquid.

 See [here](https://x.com/mononautical/status/2096928595432374706) for